 - ½ pound baby potatoes (halved or quartered, and soaked in water until ready to use)

 - ½ pound baby carrots (a few large handfuls)

 For the gravy

 - 1 clove garlic (minced or grated)

 - 1 sprig fresh rosemary (minced, approx 1 tsp)

 - Preheat oven to 425°F.

 - In a large bowl combine smoked paprika, garlic powder, salt, and pepper.
 Remove the silverskin from the pork tenderloin and pat the tenderloin dry.
-Season lightly with salt and pepper on all sides.

 - Add pork tenderloin to the bowl and toss and rub with your hands to coat it completely in the spice blend.
 You should have some spice blend left in the bottom of the bowl.